au-clan/wikinsert/README.md

-# Wikinsert: Entity-Aware Highlighting for Wikipedia
+# WIKINSERT: A Multilingual Machine-in-the-Loop Entity Insertion System for Wikipedia

 Wikinsert is a system for generating and displaying entity-aware highlighting of Wikipedia articles.
 It helps users identify sentences in a source article that are relevant to a specific target entity, enabling more efficient